federicopasquarelli/vue-is-intersecting/README.md

 <a href="https://vuejs.org/"><img src="https://img.shields.io/badge/vue-2.6-brightgreen"/></a>

-Vuejs directive to detect when an element enters into the viewport
+Vuejs directive to detect when an element enters into the viewport using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API">intersection observer api</a>

-view <a href="https://verylazyloading.herokuapp.com/" target="_blank">demo</a>

 ## Installation